 Sweetwater Sanctuary is a fifteen acre property located in the mountains near Big Sur, 10 miles south of Carmel, California.
 The property was purchased in January, 2016 as the first hermitage to be opened by the Dharmata Hermitage Project whose mission is to create small sustainable nature based centers for Dharmata Sangha members to do solitary retreats under the guidance of Anam Thubten.

-We opened Sweetwater to retreatants in May, 2016.
-Sadly, on July 22, the Soberanes wildfire that engulfed a large area of the wildnerness between Carmel and Big Sur, swept through the newly established sanctuary.
+Sweetwater Sanctuary opened to retreatants in June, 2016.
+Sadly, on July 22, 2016, the Soberanes Fire that engulfed a large area of the wilderness between Carmel and Big Sur, also swept through the newly established sanctuary.
 This beautiful land, once a gathering place for the Esselan Indians and over the years serving as a youth camp and earth-based wilderness retreat center was severely damaged.
-Buildings were destroyed and trees burned to the ground.
+Most buildings were destroyed and trees burned to the ground.
 Amazingly, Sunyata, the meditation yurt was left standing.

-Dharmata Foundation is now in the process of restoring the land and building a new Sweetwater Sanctuary.
-Learn about the efforts underway and how you can help on our What’s New Blog.
-To contact us click here.
-To contribute to the Emergency Campaign, click here.
+Dharmata Foundation is now in the process of restoring the land and preparing to build a new Sweetwater Sanctuary.
+Check out our blog or contact us to learn about the efforts underway and how you can help.
+Making a financial contribution to the restoration effort or offering an item on our wishlist are both very helpful ways to support the hermitage through this crucial transformative phase.
 Now more than ever we feel inspired by the vision of creating a place of serenity and healing for practitioners to spend contemplative time in solitude and in nature in order to deepen their connection with their own inner sanctuary.